There are few things in life that scream summer to me. This sour cherry crisp is one of them.

 Sweet Cherries VS Sour Cherries

 Sour cherries, (also known as tart cherries or pie cherries) have fruit that is generally smaller than a sweet cherry and bright red in color.
-They’re sour to taste and hence are usually sold processed as frozen, dried or canned cherries.
+They’re sour to taste and hence are usually sold processed as frozen, dried, or canned cherries.

 Sour cherries aren’t as popular because they are not as pleasant to eat raw when compared to sweet cherries.
-The sour taste is believed to be connected to the high antioxidants levels.
+The sour taste is believed to be connected to the high antioxidant levels.
 They can, however, be utilized in delicious desserts by baking which is the interesting part.

-Cherries are generally high in fiber, carbohydrates and important minerals and vitamins such as potassium, iron, vitamin C and vitamin A, which means they are good for one’s health, bitter or sweet.
+Cherries are generally high in fiber, carbohydrates, and important minerals and vitamins such as potassium, iron, vitamin C, and vitamin A, which means they are good for one’s health, bitter or sweet.

 I have two beautiful varieties of sour cherries in my yard and they produced AMAZINGLY well this year.
 I discovered the longer you keep the cherries on the tree will result in a sweeter cherry that I actually enjoyed eating right off the stem.